ibohaji/ibohaji.github.io/_posts/2023-03-25-final-project.markdown

       height="500"
       style="margin-left: -80px"
     >
-     <div class="photo-caption">Taking a look at how Freedom to make life decisions is correlated with Happiness Score, we can see that there is a significant difference between countries in and outside of Africa.
-The regression line for countries outside of Africca is significantly steeper than the ones in Africa. </div>
+     <div class="photo-caption"> </div>
   </figure>

-  <p class="magazine-section-text">.</p>
+  <p class="magazine-section-text">Taking a look at how Freedom to make life decisions is correlated with Happiness Score, we can see that there is a significant difference between countries in and outside of Africa.
+The regression line for countries outside of Africca is significantly steeper than the ones in Africa.</p>
 </div>

 <div class="magazine-section">